mitsuba-renderer/mitsuba3/docs/src/key_topics/acoustics.rst

 misuka turns Mitsuba 3 into a room-acoustic renderer.
-The geometry, samplers, scene format, and the `Dr.Jit <https://drjit.readthedocs.io/en/v1.4.0/>`_ JIT / autodiff engine all carry over unchanged; what changes is *what* is transported and *what* the renderer records.
-Instead of spectral radiance integrated into a 2D image, misuka transports **sound energy** and records an **energy-time curve (ETC)** — the energy arriving at a receiver as a function of propagation time, resolved per frequency band.
+The geometry, samplers, scene format, and the `Dr.Jit <https://drjit.readthedocs.io/en/v1.4.0/>`_ JIT / autodiff engine all carry over unchanged.
+What changes is *what* is transported and *what* the renderer records.
+Instead of spectral radiance integrated into a 2D image, misuka transports **sound energy** and records an **energy-time curve (ETC)**.
+The ETC is the energy arriving at a receiver as a function of propagation time, resolved per frequency band.

 This page explains the concepts a Mitsuba user needs in order to work acoustically.
 The plugins themselves are documented in the